BenWibking/Amrvis-container/README.md

 You should see a window that looks like this:
 <img width="1018" alt="Screenshot 2025-05-23 at 1 08 12 PM" src="https://github.com/user-attachments/assets/a0e6a573-b235-45da-a2ad-4fee69007b21" />

+Your current working directory on the host is bind-mounted into `/home/vscode/data`.